symfony/symfony-docs/lock.rst

 .. caution::

-    The same instance of ``LockInterface`` won't block when calling ``acquire`` multiple times.
-Inside the same process, when several services share the same instance of ``LockInterface``, they won't lock each other.
-When the same process run concurent tasks, inject the ``LockFactory`` instead.
+    The same instance of ``LockInterface`` won't block when calling ``acquire`` multiple times inside the same process.
+When several services use the same lock, inject the ``LockFactory`` instead to create a separate lock instance for each service.

 Locking a Dynamic Resource
 --------------------------